DennisWang2488/Fairness-Decision-Focused-Loss/README.md

 ## TODO

-- Change min-risk from 0.001 to 1 and verify Individual and Group Regret Performance
+- Change min-risk from 0.001 to 1 and verify Individual and Group Regret Performance (Done)

 - Write fold-opt subsection.

 - For group, report group-wise performance (MSE and Decision Solution&Objective)
-  - Closed-Form, Finite-diff, and fold-opt
+  - Closed-Form, Finite-diff, and fold-opt.

 - <b>For Fold-OPT Change PGD closed-form to solver</b>